basekkelenkamp/personal-trainer-ai/README.md

 # personal-trainer-ai
 Personal trainer AI that sees your body pose position and uses knn algorithm to predict if you are in a squat up or down.

+## Local installation instructions

+No download or library needed.
+Make a pull request and start a local server and open index.html.
+That is all you need.